Lawrence Leritz: Life and career

 During the 2003–2004 New York theatre season, Leritz was the producer and choreographer of the long running Off-Broadway show, Boobs!
-The Musical.
+The Musical at The Triad.
 The New York Times review noted "The six person cast is expertly choreographed by Lawrence Leritz."
 Boobs!
 The Musical was nominated for the 2004 MAC Awards for Best Musical Revue and won New Orleans' 2005 Big Easy and Ambie Awards.
 For television, Leritz produced three seasons of the annual event "Day of Compassion", for which Time magazine honored Leritz as their 1996 Local Hero.

 Leritz directed and produced a tribute, hosted by Tyne Daly, to honor Welcome Back, Kotters Ron Palillo's life and career at NYC's The Triad Theatre, October 3, 2012.
 Leritz also produced three staged industry readings of Ron Palillo's play, "The Lost Boy" for the New York stage.
-Broadway's Chad Kimball, Matt Doyle, Jennifer Cody, Sheffield Chastain, Mary Beth Peil, Elizabeth Morton and Celeste Lecesne starred in the initial reading of "The Lost Boy," September 2014, at the Manhattan Theatre Club Studios.
+Broadway's Chad Kimball, Matt Doyle, Jennifer Cody, Sheffield Chastain, Mary Beth Peil, Elizabeth Morton and Celeste Lecesne starred in the initial reading of "The Lost Boy", September 2014, at the Manhattan Theatre Club Studios.
 Leritz returned to The Triad Theatre to direct A Toast To Harvey! on June 22, 2022 starring Joel Grey, Lee Roy Reams, Tony Yazbeck, Jim Brochu, Anita Gilette, Penny Worth and Marianne Tatum, celebrating the life and career of Harvey Evans.